MarkupMnA/MarkupMnA-Markup-Based-Segmentation-of-MnA-Agreements/README.md

 The provided code supports:
 - Training the **MarkupLM base** model
 - Training the **MarkupLM large** model
-- Performing the **ablation experiments** mentioned in MarkupMnA: Markup-Based Segmentation of M&A Agreements
+- Performing the **ablation experiments** mentioned in MarkupMnA: Markup-Based Segmentation of MnA Agreements
 - Training on a **subset of k** contracts from the training dataset

 #### Training the MarkupLM base model